ut-amrl/amrl_maps/README.md

     ```
 4. Run `make`.
 This will automatically build and install (for ROS2) or just work directly (for ROS1).
 No need to run `catkin_*`, `rosbuild`, etc.

-## Cross-Compatibility

-This repository is designed to work seamlessly with both ROS1 and ROS2:

-- **ROS1**: Maps are accessed directly from their root-level directories (e.g., `GDC1/GDC1.vectormap.txt`)
-- **ROS2**: Maps are installed to the standard ROS2 share directory but maintain the same relative paths
-- **Backward Compatibility**: No changes needed for existing ROS1 code - all map paths remain the same

-The build system automatically detects your ROS version and configures accordingly.

 ## Updating and Creating Maps

 Maps are created with the [vector_display](https://github.com/ut-amrl/vector_display) package.